MuKnIO/avoum-cardano-feasibility-study/study.md

 -- auction state UTxOs can hold this. auctionMarkerValue :: CurrencySymbol -> Value auctionMarkerValue mintSym =
-    -- XXX/TODO: It is unclear to me why the map is nested here, and -- what the role of TokenName is.
-Maybe it's a namespacing mechanism -- so that a single minting policy can mint different tokens?
-Need -- to investigate further.
+    -- We use the fixed token name "auction"; the contract doesn't -- need multiple token types, so we can pick whatever we want here.
     Value $ Map.singleton mintSym (Map.singleton "auction" 1)
 ```